nervosnetwork/rfcs/rfcs/0029-allow-script-multiple-matches-on-identical-code/0029-allow-script-multiple-matches-on-identical-code.md

 The deployment can be performed in two stages.

-The first stage will activate the new consensus rule starting from a specific epoch.
-The mainnet and testnet will use different starting epochs and all the development chains initialized via the default settings in this stage will use the new rule from epoch 0.
+In the first stage, the new consensus rule will be activated from a specific epoch.
+The mainnet and testnet will use different starting epochs.
+All the development chains initialized with the default settings will use the new rule from epoch 0.

 After the fork is activated, the old rule will be replaced by the new rule starting from the genesis block by new CKB node versions.

-## Backward compatibility
+## Backward Compatibility

 The consensus rule proposed in this document is looser, so it must be activated via a hard fork.
-The blocks accepted by new version clients may be rejected by the old versions.
+The blocks accepted by the new version of clients may be rejected by old versions.